L&N Teacher Resources

 Adult literacy & numeracy teachers don’t always graduate with all the knowledge they need to pass on.
 This is not a criticism.
 It would take an age to master everything up-front.
 The range of what’s involved in literacy and numeracy mentoring is very wide.
 Every so often, newly-trained teachers and seasoned professionals need to brush up on a few points.

 With this in mind, ALNS helps teachers prepare for class.
-Administrative duties can really squeeze new teachers given the size of their learning curve.
 Many websites offer great learning materials but they’re not always designed for adults.
 It’s one thing to download a resource – another, for it to be appropriate.
-In order to teach, we are often required to develop tailor-made resources.

 The above describes the facts of life for any teacher.
 We often need to vary what, when and how we deliver.
-What is a noun, for example, is not mono-dimensional.
-One might know the top-level definition but not everything that lesson can involve.
+What is a noun, for example, can be covered from a few angles.
+One might know certain aspects of English but not enough to cover all their students need them to.

 About the Resources

 ALNS’ provides two types of literacy & numeracy resources: General Templates and Grammar Resources.
-The latter help build practice and study skills.
-The Grammar Resources guide L&N teachers in specific subjects.
-Scroll down to read more about each type of resource.
+The Templates help build practice and study skills.
+The Resources guide L&N teachers in specific subjects.
+Scroll down to read more.

 Please note: ALNS’ suite of L&N resources is going to take a while to build.
-Each template is developed and tested with students before being offered.
-As a self-employed teacher with no support staff, this is not a rush job.
-The aim is to get things right.
-This will take time and, even then, there will be ways to enhance them.
-As and when you notice such things, please forward your feedback.
+Each template is developed and tested with students.
+As a self-employed teacher with no support staff, Fran’s aim is to get things right.
+This will take time.
+If you notice such things, please forward your feedback.

 This project does not receive government funding.
 Everything that’s offered is made in Fran’s spare time.
-Given this, ALNS charges a nominal fee.
-The prices are set to keep things affordable whilst helping Fran cover costs.
+Given this, you are charged a nominal fee.
+The prices are set to keep things affordable whilst helping to cover costs.

-Most of ALNS’ literacy & numeracy resources are available in MS Word and .pdf format.
+Most of ALNS’ literacy & numeracy resources are available as MS Word and .pdf documents.
 Having purchased one, you can save, copy and use it as much as you like.
 You may share it within your teaching institution but wider distribution is not permitted.
 Please refer to ALNS’ Terms & Conditions of Website Use & Purchase.

 Due to the nature of the online environment, refunds and views before purchase are not offered.
 The product outlines seek to address this.
 Please let us know how we might improve them.

 Also….
 ALNS’ L&N resources are available in a few countries – Australia, Canada, New Zealand, much of Europe and the US.
-If you’re in a country we do not currently supply, please get in contact.
+If you’re in a country outside of these areas, please get in contact.

 If you like what you find on this website, please spread the word!